 Whether it’s a new promotion at work or a surprise piece of cake, taking time to feel grateful for the good in your life can bring both mental and physical benefits.
 Recent studies show that regular gratitude practice can:

 - Bolster physical health

-Devotionals are any practices that help connect individuals with a higher power or feeling of transcendence.
+Devotionals are any practices that help connect individuals to a higher power or feeling of transcendence.
 For those who are religious, this could mean regularly going to a place of worship, reading passages from a holy book, repeating mantras, singing sacred songs, or praying to a higher power.
-For others, devotionals may consist of activities traditionally seen as secular, like listening to music, spending time outside, or contemplating a piece of art.
+For others, devotionals may consist of activities traditionally seen as secular, like listening to music, spending time outside or contemplating a piece of art.
 While some devotional activities require that you travel to a specific place, most can be done in the comfort of your own home or neighborhood.

 - Regularly attending religious services may increase lifespan